-If you need to remove the current Card Printer Driver from your PC, click the Remove the Driver icon and follow the instructions (refer to "Uninstall the Card Printer Driver" on page 63).
+If you need to remove the current Card Printer Driver from your PC, click the Remove the Driver icon and follow the instructions.
 The installer Welcome page then displays with the Install options enabled.

 Update the Driver

 The Card Printer Driver update requires that you restart your computer.
 Plan to perform the update when no cards are printing and at a time that does not interfere with your production schedule.